Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 The Challenger Sale claims that traditional relationship building is losing strategy, especially when selling sophisticated, large-scale business-to-business solutions, based on an extensive study of thousands of salespeople across different sectors and locations.
 According to the author’s research, every sales rep in the whole world fits into five different profiles, and while all of these reps may achieve average sales results, with one and only sales book- the challenger.

-21.5 Unbreakable laws of selling
+2. Books about sales: 21.5 Unbreakable laws of selling

 Author: Jeffrey Gitomer

 Every discipline has laws, so does the sales.
 His book delves into the fundamentals of our trade-selling.
 If you’re just starting out in sales, the laws will come in handy.
 The laws can either make or break your career whether you learn or follow them.
 We pay the price when we breach the laws and the sales suffer.
 It takes a lot of effort to get out of bed and conduct a sales call, let alone to produce our best job- work that is in accordance with the laws.
-Use Jeffrey’s laws of selling to rekindle your excitement for selling and refocus your attention and efforts on what truly works.

-Spin selling
+3. Spin selling

 Author: Neil Rackham